Andrew Beckerman and Jessie (BK Studios)

 Andrew Beckerman wants to inspire generosity in others.
 This is why when he gives to the causes that are important to him, he challenges others to make matching donations, effectively doubling the impact of his original gift.

-His latest match challenge has been made in support of the Nature Conservancy of Canada’s efforts to expand the Darkwoods Conservation Area in southeastern BC.
-This campaign aims to add 19,500 acres (7,900 hectares) to Darkwoods, growing the conserved area by 14 per cent.
-Andrew has pledged $102,600 in support of expanding Darkwoods.
+His latest match challenge has been made in support of the Nature Conservancy of Canada’s efforts to expand the Darkwoods Conservation Area in southeastern BC, pledging $102,600 in support of the project.

 “I want everyone to live better, and Darkwoods is helping all of us live better,” he says.
 “And I also think the world is a better place if we can save a species from extinction.”